Henryyy-Hung/HKU-COMP3330-AGrade/README.md

 <br/>
 A Grade / A龜
 <br/>
-AGrade is a free and open source time planning app for Android
+AGrade is a free and open source time planning app for Android.
 <br/>
 <br/>
 </div>